hidro-iri/vrpn_client_ros/README.md

 ## Usage

-<> TODO:Check the example

 `vrpn_client_ros` provides a `vrpn_client_node` executable that can be launched to connect to a VRPN server and receive tracking data from a device.
 The node subscribes to a topic called `/<device_name>/pose` and publishes the latest pose data for the device on that topic.

 To use the `vrpn_client_node`, you can launch it with the appropriate configuration.
-For example, to connect to a VRPN server running on `localhost` and receive data from a device named `Tracker0`, you can run:
+For example, to connect to a VRPN server running on `localhost`, you can run:

 ```bash
 ros2 run vrpn_client_ros vrpn_client_node --ros-args --params-file <path/to/config.yaml>